darwin-morocho/flutter-meedu/docs/dependency-injection.md

 ```

-Now you can inject your dependencies using `Get.instance` or `Get.i`
+Now you can inject your dependencies using `Get.i`

 ```dart
 // inject the dependency as a singleton